eerkela/bertrand/docs/source/content/usage.rst

     CategoricalType(wrapped=StringType(), levels=None)

-Additionally, types can be composited together by separating them with commas in the :ref:`type specification mini language <mini_language>` or concatenating them into a list, set, or other sequence:
+Additionally, types can be composited together by separating them with commas in the :ref:`type specification mini language <resolve_type.mini_language>` or concatenating them into a list, set, or other sequence:

 .. doctest::